 It can become expensive for legal firms to hire employees on regular salaries to conduct some legal activities.
 Therefore, the solution is to involve third-party service providers instead of spending tons of money on recruitment, hiring, and infrastructure.

-Since such service providers are based in countries such as China, Argentina, India, etc., the service fee charged by them is comparatively lower than of the other major countries.
+Since such service providers are based in countries such as China, Argentina, India, etc., the service fee charged by them is comparatively lower than that of the other major countries.
 Thus, it brings an opportunity to save considerable funds.